docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

 For a layer, the name of the layer.
-By default, this is the same as the Source name, unless [Layer.isNameSet](../layers/layer.md#layerisnameset) returns false.
+By default, this is the same as the Source name, unless [Layer.isNameSet](../layers/layer.md#layerisnameset) returns `false`.

 For an effect and all properties - the display name of the property.
 (Compare [PropertyBase.matchName](#propertybasematchname).)
 It is an error to set the name value if the property is not a child of an indexed group (that is, a property group that has the type `PropertyType.INDEXED_GROUP`; see [PropertyBase.propertyType](#propertybasepropertytype)).